A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: User Study

 \subsection{Data Collection Procedure}

-The general experimental procedure is presented in \cref{fig:process}.
+The general experimental procedure is presented in \autoref{fig:process}.

-\begin{enumerate} \item Before the test, we gave the participants brief instructions about controlling navigation with the HTC Vive Pro hand controllers.
-Due to the occurrence of CS, they were allowed to terminate the experiment whenever they felt sick or in severe discomfort. \item The experimenter put the HTC Vive Pro on the participants' head and an Empatica E4 wristband on one of their arms.
-The Empatica E4 wristband~\footnote{https://www.empatica.com/research/e4/} was used for real-time physiological data acquisition, particularly the participants' electrodermal activity (EDA) during this experiment.
-E4 has sensors at different sampling rates to gather high-quality data including Electrodermal activity (EDA, 4Hz), blood volume pressure (BVP, 64Hz), and temperature (TEM, 4Hz), and those data will be synchronized to a computer via Bluetooth.
-An example of the recorded physiological data is shown in \cref{fig:physiological}. \item The participants were immersed in the virtual environment displayed in \cref{fig:ve} and started to navigate following the trajectory highlighted in brown.
-They could control the motion in different directions through the touchpad of HTC Vive Pro hand controller.
-Together with the physiological data, the kinematic data, including head-tracking and motion data, were recorded synchronously during the navigation process that lasted four minutes.
-The participants were removed from the head-mounted display at the end.
-An example of the recorded motion data is shown in \cref{fig:motion}. \item The Simulator Sickness Questionnaire (SSQ) was used in the experiment in which three different categories (nausea, oculomotor, disorientation) were measured in the form of 16 questions to quantify the degree of severity of each possible symptom of CS.
-In addition, participants filled out one SSQ before and after the experiment to report their sense of sickness severity.
-The SSQ score was determined by subtracting the post-exposure score from the pre-exposure score, given as,
+\begin{enumerate} \item Participants received instructions on using HTC Vive Pro hand controllers and were informed they could terminate the experiment if experiencing CS symptoms. \item Participants wore an HTC Vive Pro headset and an Empatica E4 wristband on one arm.
+Real-time physiological data (EDA, BVP, TEM) were collected using the Empatica E4 wristband~\footnote{https://www.empatica.com/research/e4/} with sensors transmitting data via Bluetooth to a processing computer with sampling frequencies: EDA (4Hz), BVP (64Hz), TEM (4Hz).
+One physiological sample is shown in \autoref{fig:physiological}. \item Participants engaged in the virtual environment (\autoref{fig:ve}), directing movements using the HTC Vive Pro hand controller touchpad.
+Physiological and kinematic data, including head-tracking and motion data, were collected synchronously during four-minute navigation.
+After completion, participants removed the head-mounted display.
+One sample of motion data is illustrated in \autoref{fig:motion}. \item The Simulator Sickness Questionnaire (SSQ) assessed CS severity, measuring nausea, oculomotor, and disorientation symptoms through 16 questions.
+Participants completed pre- and post-experiment SSQ to report CS degree.
+SSQ score calculated by subtracting post-exposure from pre-exposure score, given as,

 \end{enumerate}